Focus on Missouri Agriculture Photo Contest

 - Employees of the Missouri Department of Agriculture and their immediate families are not eligible.

 - Photos entered in the contest may appear on the Missouri Department of Agriculture’s website, Flickr page and in department publications.
-Winning photographs will be displayed at the Missouri State Fair and the Missouri Governor’s Conference on Agriculture.
+Winning photographs will be displayed at the Missouri State Fair.

 All the photos entered in this year’s contest can be found on the Department's Flickr stream.